workfloworchestrator/orchestrator-core/docs/reference-docs/customizing_frontend/theming.md

 </SeveralProviders>
 ```

-The default defaultOrchestratorTheme object are adjustments of the standard theme provided by Elastic UI and can be imported from the [@orchestrator-ui/orchestrator-ui-components](https://www.npmjs.com/package/@orchestrator-ui/orchestrator-ui-components) package.
+The default defaultOrchestratorTheme object contains adjustments of the standard theme provided by Elastic UI and can be imported from the [@orchestrator-ui/orchestrator-ui-components](https://www.npmjs.com/package/@orchestrator-ui/orchestrator-ui-components) package.

 To make small adjustments, simply use [defaultOrchestratorTheme](https://github.com/workfloworchestrator/orchestrator-ui-library/blob/main/packages/orchestrator-ui-components/src/theme/defaultOrchestratorTheme.ts) as a base and override the desired properties: